Lasagna Zucchini Boats – easy to make!

 You might recall last week I threw a kind of strange term at you, disgorging.
 This simple process removes excess moisture from watery vegetables like zucchini or eggplant.
 Simply sprinkle the cut surface liberally with salt, let set 15-20 minutes, then pat dry to remove excess salt and water.
 We don’t find it necessary for this recipe, but if you’d like to, you may.

-- Substitute Italian sausage or ground chicken for the ground beef.
+- Meat options: Substitute Italian sausage or ground chicken for the ground beef.

-- Replace the ricotta cheese with cottage cheese, if you like.
+- Cheese option: Replace the ricotta cheese with cottage cheese, if you like.

 - Not into zucchini?
-Try Stuffed Butternut Squash with quinoa, kale, and bacon.
+Try my stuffed shells with meat (with pasta shells) or for something completely different, try stuffed butternut squash with quinoa, kale, and bacon.

 Assemble the stuffed zucchini but don’t bake.
 Refrigerate for up to one day, covered tightly.
 Bake as directed, adding five minutes to baking time.